Cozy Moments of Connection in Natural Light

 I inquire about any new promotions or loyalty discounts.
 Sometimes, just asking nicely gets me a better deal.
 If that fails, I’m not afraid to mention I’m considering switching providers.

 I also look for easy discounts like paperless billing and autopay.
 These can knock $5 or more off my monthly bill.
-Buying my modem and router saves me $15-25 per month in rental fees.
+Buying my modem and router saves me $15-25 monthly rental fees.

 Making Informed Choices